oyisco/OntopChallange/README.md

 DataSource connection:

-this is application.yml as below and you can decide to change the database name, username and password.
+this is in application.yml as below, you can decide to change the database name, username and password.

 spring:
   datasource: